 Each sequential pair of input structures serves as the starting and ending points of one stage of the trajectory, and a morph trajectory can have multiple stages.
-Within each stage, intermediate coordinate sets are generated by interpolating the positions of the atoms in common.
-Interpolation includes:
+Within each stage, intermediate sets of coordinates are generated:

 The same option indicates that the input structures have the same sequences, atom names, residue numbering, and chain IDs, as is typically the case for members of an NMR ensemble (default false, atoms paired as described below).
 Setting this option to true may make the calculation slightly faster, but otherwise there is little harm in staying with the default if there is any doubt as to whether numbering/naming are the same.

 The hideModels option (default true) hides the input models, and the play option (default true) plays through the resulting trajectory a single time.
 Regardless of the play option, the coordset command and/or the slider can be used to replay the trajectory.

 The slider option (default true) shows a graphical interface for trajectory playback.
 The slider can be dragged or a frame number entered directly.
 The interface also includes a play/pause button and another (marked with a red dot) for recording a movie.
 See also: coordset slider